Victoria

 Victoria covers an area of 227 416 square kilometres on the south-eastern part of Australia.
 1 VicRoads manages and develops major arterial roads and freeways (excluding tollways) which form part of Victoria's road network, which comprises of approximately 22,300 km of roads and 5,250 bridges and major culverts.
 2

-Non-urban Arterial Roads Usually local Council, but may be joint responsibility.
+Non-urban Arterial Roads: Usually local Council, but may be joint responsibility.

-Municipal Roads (Local roads in towns, suburbs and throughout country Victoria)
+Municipal Roads (Local roads in towns, suburbs and throughout country Victoria): Local Government (Councils) for municipal roads.

-other minor roads and tracks in parks and forests Department of Sustainability & Environment (DSE) including Parks Victoria for other minor roads and tracks in parks and forests.
+Other minor roads and tracks in parks and forests: Department of Sustainability & Environment (DSE) including Parks Victoria for other minor roads and tracks in parks and forests.

 Route Numbering is designed to aid motorists navigate.
 In Victoria there is currently 2 systems in use.
 Alphanumeric numbering in the non-metropolitan areas and route shield numbering in Melbourne.
 Victoria is in the process of converting to the alphanumeric style of route marking, which began in 1996.
 The shield system is leftover from when Victoria used the system statewide, which started in 1965.